 - Two 3-credit courses chosen from the following courses and disciplines: AASP 201; ANTH; ASTD (depending on course content); BEHS; CCJS 100; CCJS 105; CCJS 350; CCJS 360; CCJS 461; ECON; GEOG; GERO, except GERO 342 and GERO 351; GVPT; PSYC; SOCY; WMST 200

 - A science lecture course (3 credits) with related laboratory course (1 credit) or a science course combining lecture and laboratory (4 credits)

 - Any other science course (3 credits)

-Courses from the following disciplines may satisfy both requirements: ASTR, BIOL, CHEM, GEOL, NSCI, PHYS, biotechnology, botany, entomology, general science, and zoology.
-NUTR 100 may satisfy the requirement for a 3-credit science lecture course.
+Courses from the following disciplines may satisfy both requirements: ASTR, BIOL, CHEM, GEOL, NSCI, NUTR, or PHYS.
+Science courses in other disciplines may also satisfy these requirements.

 - One course (LIBS 150) in introductory research, which must be completed within the first 6 credits

 - A total of 6 credits in computing courses as follows:

 - An additional computing course appropriate to the academic major (3 credits)